yangshengaa/wavelets_STP/README.md

 This is an attempt to use wavelet coefficients obtained from discrete wavelet transform (DWT) and wavelet packets (WPT) as engineered features on stock trend prediction (STP).
 This project is inspired by [Multi-scale Two-way Deep Neural Network](https://www.ijcai.org/Proceedings/2020/0628.pdf).

+(DEBUGGING!
+THE FOLLOWING IS NOT REPRODUCIBLE!)
 Example: For the next 120 days, use XGBoost classifier on the previous 720 days
 <p align="center">
   <img src="naive_trading_720_120.png" />
 </p>